epigramai/tfserving-python-predict-client/README.md

 ### Install
 `pip install git+ssh://git@github.com/epigramai/tfserving_predict_client.git`

+### If you need a model server
+There is one here https://hub.docker.com/r/epigramai/model-server/

 ## How to use
 Assume we have a model server running on localhost:9000, model_name=mnist and model_version=1.